-The total number of employee consultants increased to 724 at the end of the first quarter of fiscal 2007 from 667 at the end of the first quarter of fiscal 2006, which is primarily due to the BBG acquisition during the third quarter of fiscal 2006, as well as continued hiring and recruiting efforts.
-Increased billing rates for our employee consultants, which were phased in at the beginning of the first quarter of fiscal 2007, also contributed to our revenue growth.
-Utilization was 77% for the first quarter of fiscal 2007 compared with 78% for the first quarter of fiscal 2006.
-Revenues derived from fixed-price engagements increased to 4.9% of total revenues for the first quarter of fiscal 2007 fiscal 2006.
+The total number of employee consultants increased to 772 at the end of the first quarter of fiscal 2008 from 724 at the end of the first quarter of fiscal 2007.
+Increased billing rates for our employee consultants, which were in effect at the beginning of the first quarter of fiscal 2008, also contributed to our revenue growth.
+Utilization was 70% for the first quarter of fiscal 2008 compared with 77% for the first quarter of fiscal 2007.
+A portion of the decline in utilization was caused by the reduction in work in the European and Middle Eastern component of our Chemicals and Petroleum practice.
+In addition, some of the decline was caused by a slower-than-expected recovery from the holiday season in other practices and regions.
+Historically, we have seen a substantial increase in utilization during the last third of the first quarter as we move out of the holiday season and into the new calendar year.
+That late-quarter rebound did not materialize this year, especially overseas.
+Revenues derived from fixed-price engagements increased to 7.2% of revenues for the first quarter of fiscal 2008 from 4.9% for the first quarter of fiscal 2007.